AmsaleTsige/alx-low_level_programming/0x17-doubly_linked_lists/README.md

 - What is a doubly linked list
 - How to use doubly linked lists
-- Start to look for the right source of information without too much help
+- Start to look for the right source of information without too much help Task 0 Write a function that prints all the elements of a dlistint_t list.